epfml/getting-started-lauzhack/README.md

 > You cannot mount mlodata or mloraw on pods.
 Use the haas machine below to access it.

 ### Moving data onto/between storage
-Since `mloscratch` is not _replicated_, whenever you need things to become permanent, move them to `mlodata1`.
-This could be the case for paper artifacts, certain results or checkpoints, and so on.

-Currently, if you need to move things between `mlodata1` and `scratch`, you need to do this manually via a machine provided by IT:
+Currently, if you need to move additional things to  `scratch`, you need to do this manually via a machine provided by IT:
 ```bash
   # For basic file movement, folder creation, or
   # copying from/to mlodata1 to/from scratch:
   ssh <gaspar_username>@haas001.rcp.epfl.ch
 ```
-The volumes are mounted inside the folders `/mnt/mlo/mlodata1`, `/mnt/mlo/mloraw1`, `/mnt/mlo/scratch`.
+The volume is mounted inside the folder `/mnt/mlo/scratch`.
 You can copy files between them using `cp` or `rsync`.

-**TODO:** Update with permanent machine for MLO once we have it.

 ## Quick links